Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM09-Overreliance.md

 ### Summary

-Blindly trusting LLM outputs without verification can lead to harms including security issues, misinformation, legal problems, and reputational damage.
-Critical assessment of LLM content is essential.
+Blindly trusting LLM outputs can lead to issues like misinformation, legal problems, and reputational damage without verification.

 ### Description